-The white grape variety (also Geisenheim 17-52) is a new breed between Müller-Thurgau x White Gutedel ( Chasselas, According to published in 2012 DNA analysis the paternity of Chasselas Napoleon ( Bicane ) proved to be wrong.
-The crossing took place in 1928 by Heinrich Birk (1898-1973) in the research institute Geisenheim (Rheingau).
-The late-ripening, somewhat unsustainable vine is well suited for cool climatic conditions.
-It produces more neutral-tasting white wines with a subtle grapey aroma.
-The variety has grown in Germany but ultimately not enforced.
-In England In 2010, two hectares of vineyards were reported (Statistics Kym Anderson ).
+The white grape variety (also Geisenheim 17-52) is a new breed between Müller-Thurgau x White Gutedel ( Chasselas, According to published in 2012 DNA analysis the paternity of Chasselas Napoleon ( Bicane ) was found to be wrong.
+The cross was made in 1928 by Heinrich Birk (1898-1973) in the research institute Geisenheim (Rheingau).
+The late ripening, somewhat unprofitable vine is well suited for cool climatic conditions.
+It produces rather neutral tasting white wines with a subtle grape aroma.
+The variety has become in Germany but ultimately not enforced.
+In England two hectares of vineyards were shown in 2010 (Statistics Kym Anderson ).

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)